icnawaz/Event-Management-System-API/README.md

 # Event-Management-System-API
-Event management which involes CRUD operation with authentication and authorization
+Event management which involves CRUD operation with authentication and authorization

 USER :
 - Register User